Joel Engardio

-Joel P. Engardio is an American politician, writer, and public-safety advocate.
-He is the supervisor for District 4 of San Francisco, California, serving since 2023 after unseating incumbent Gordon Mar in the 2022 San Francisco Board of Supervisors election.
+Joel P. Engardio (born September 17, 1972) is an American politician, writer, and public-safety advocate who represented District 4 on the San Francisco Board of Supervisors from 2023 until he was recalled in 2025.

 Early life and education

 Engardio is a native of Saginaw, Michigan, where he attended Arthur Hill High School.

 Engardio graduated with a bachelor's in journalism from Michigan State University and a Master of Public Administration from the Harvard Kennedy School of Government.

 Media career

 Engardio is a former journalist.
 He moved to San Francisco in 1998 to cover Tom Ammiano's mayoral campaign during the 1999 San Francisco mayoral election.

 Engardio and Tom Shepard directed the documentary Knocking about Jehovah's Witnesses.

 San Francisco Board of Supervisors

-Engardio ran three failed campaigns for District 7 supervisor in 2012, 2016, and 2020.
+Engardio ran failed campaigns for District 7 supervisor in 2012, 2016, and 2020.

 Engardio ran for District 4 supervisor after his neighborhood was redistricted from District 7.
 He was elected in November 2022, unseating incumbent Gordon Mar by a margin of 50.9% to 49.1%.
 Engardio is the first gay supervisor elected to represent the city's westside.
+Engardo was also the first candidate to defeat an incumbent supervisor elected in their own right, since district elections returned to San Francisco in 2000.

+In 2023, Engardio organized the first night market in the Sunset District along with other community groups.
+The first event drew over an estimated 10,000 visitors.
+This spurred similar events in other neighborhoods, such as Chinatown and The Castro.

+Engardio was among five supervisors who placed Proposition K, which proposed closing two miles of the Great Highway in the Sunset District to cars and turning it into a public park, onto the November 5, 2024 election.
+The proposition passed with nearly 55%.
+A recall campaign was subsequently launched against Engardio, who represents the neighborhood.
+The new Sunset Dunes park opened in April 2025.

+Engardio authored Proposition G: Offering Algebra 1 to Eighth Graders.
+This proposition would encourage the San Francisco Unified School District to allow eighth graders to take Algebra I, in place of needing to wait until ninth grade.